-- 12.1 Parents/carers are within their rights to make requests for home educate their children however, it is the ethos of the Matrix Academy Trust that children are best placed to learn in school and therefore requests for flexi-schooling arrangements will not be granted and home education discouraged. - 12.2 Any such requests should be placed in writing to the Headteacher. - 12.3 The school will liaise with the Elective Home Education team within the local authority prior to removing any pupil from the school roll
+- 12.1 Parents/carers are within their rights to make requests to home educate their child however, it is the ethos of the Matrix Academy Trust that children are best placed to learn in school and therefore requests for flexi-schooling arrangements will not be granted and home education discouraged. - 12.2 Any such requests should be placed in writing to the Headteacher. - 12.3 The school will liaise with the Elective Home Education team within the local authority (Childrens Services or the local authority SEND team if required) however, pupils will be removed from the school roll as per date of parental letter of request.